efipsom/efipsom.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Lecturer in Data Science in the Dept of Engineering Maths at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/tactile-robotics).
+I am a Lecturer (Assistant Professor) in Data Science in the Dept of Engineering Maths at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/tactile-robotics).

 > :loudspeaker: Currently looking for PhD students.
 More info: [PhD post](/news/phd_position).